 Correct Answer: c) An economic model focused on minimizing waste by reusing and recycling materials.

-The circular economy is an economic model that aims to eliminate waste by keeping products and materials in use for as long as possible.
+Explanation: The circular economy is an economic model that aims to eliminate waste by keeping products and materials in use for as long as possible.
 Unlike the traditional linear economy (take, make, dispose), the circular economy creates a closed-loop system where resources are reused, repaired, refurbished, and recycled.

 How it's used in business: "Our company is transitioning to a circular economy model by redesigning our packaging to be fully recyclable."